JohnCasioMapua/cs34-mychildhelpline-docs/docs/94-system-maintenance.md

-# System Maintenance
+# Perform System Maintenance

-## Purpose
+## Overview

-The System Maintenance feature enables administrators to monitor system performance, perform routine maintenance activities, and ensure that the MyChild Helpline system remains stable, secure, and operational.
-This module supports the continuous availability and reliability of system services.
+The **System Maintenance** feature allows administrators to monitor system performance, perform routine maintenance activities, and ensure that the **MyChild Helpline** system remains stable, secure, and operational.

-## Prerequisites
+## Before You Begin

+Make sure that:

-* The administrator has a valid administrator account.
+* You have a valid administrator account.
-* The administrator is logged in to the administrative dashboard.
+* You are signed in to the administrative dashboard.
-* The administrator has permission to perform system maintenance activities.
+* You have permission to perform system maintenance activities.

-## Procedure

-### Step 1: Access the System Maintenance Module
+## Opening System Maintenance

-Log in to the administrative dashboard and navigate to the **System Maintenance** section.
+1. Sign in to the administrative dashboard.
+2. Navigate to **System Maintenance**.

+The system displays the available maintenance tools and system status information.

-### Step 2: Review System Status
+## Reviewing System Status

-View the current system status and review information regarding system performance, availability, and resource usage.
+Review the current system status, including information about performance, availability, and resource usage.

-### Step 3: Perform Maintenance Tasks
+## Performing Maintenance Tasks

-Conduct the necessary maintenance activities, which may include:
+Carry out the necessary maintenance activities.

+These tasks may include:

 * Reviewing system logs
 * Verifying system performance